GiorgioBoccarella/Manim_evo_animation/README.md

 ### Note that in the previews the mutation rate and mutation effect are quite large to showcase a short simulation

+Simulation and graphic parameters specified on file (common.py).

 ### **- Preview of Frequency-dependent selection simulation**

-Simulation and graphic parameters on file.

 ![f](https://user-images.githubusercontent.com/45296503/134049588-59e9c0b9-1317-4e6c-b328-45bb33fc94d4.png)